 Since this is our first Easter in our new house, I’m pulling out dishes with spring-like colors to set a pretty table for Easter.
 Sam loves to drink juice from “fancy” glasses (so do I!).

-I love it when I find a good deal at the grocery store.
-While shopping for my brunch ingredients I found Boursin® brand cheese at Walmart last week—for a lot less (around $1.15-$1.70 less) than you find it at most specialty retailers.
-It’s a new item at Walmart and I found it in the cheese bunker by the deli.
-Have you ever tried Boursin cheese (very upscale!)?
-You should!
-It adds a lot of flavor to a dish.
+I also love it when I find a good deal at the grocery store.
+While shopping for my brunch ingredients I found Boursin® brand cheese at Walmart last week— if you haven’t tried it yet, it adds a lot of flavor.

 - 2 T butter

 - 1 5.2 ounce package of Boursin Garlic and Fine Herbs Cheese at room temperature

 - ½ package of frozen spinach thawed and drained

 - While preparing ingredients, set out pastry on counter to thaw.